Cosmic neutrinos from temporarily gamma-suppressed blazars: Introduction

 \section{Introduction}

-The origin of the isotropic cosmic flux of high-energy neutrinos, discovered by IceCube in 2013, is still unknown \cite{Aartsen2013Science,Aartsen2013PRL,Aartsen2020}.
-The most promising strategy to identify the underlying sources has been multi-messenger observations \cite{ICTXS2018a}, which were able to rule out rare transients as the primary neutrino emitters \cite{Tanvir2013,Kowalski2015}.
+The origin of the isotropic cosmic flux of high-energy neutrinos, discovered by IceCube in 2013 \citep{Aartsen2013Science,Aartsen2013PRL,Aartsen2020}, is still unknown.
+The most promising strategy to identify the underlying sources has been multi-messenger observations \citep{ICTXS2018a,Murase2019}.
+Studies aiming to find sources of cosmic neutrinos have recently focused on the blazar subclass of active galactic nuclei \citep[AGN, e.g.][]{Kadler2016,Krauss2018,Franckowiak2020,Giommi2020,Hoerbe2020}, extreme particle accelerators directing their relativistic $\gamma$-ray jet toward Earth.

-The discovery of a high-energy neutrino in temporal and directional coincidence with an apparently flaring blazar, TXS\,0506+056, represented a breakthrough as the first confident identification of an extragalactic neutrino source \cite{ICTXS2018a}.
-However, high neutrino production efficiency necessitates large target photon densities.
-This in turn renders the source opaque to $\gamma$-rays, in apparent contradiction with the observed blazar flare \cite{Halzen2019}.

-In this paper we closely examined the temporal structure of $\gamma$-ray emission from several blazars to resolve this contradiction.
-We considered blazars with identified neutrino counterparts, namely TXS\,0506+056, PKS\,1502+106 and PKS B1424–418.
-In particular we present a new analysis of Fermi-LAT data to determine $\gamma$ emission from PKS\,1502+106.
-To probe the underlying mechanism driving the $\gamma$ flux, we examined the radio flux of blazar PKS\,1502+106 using archival observations of the OVRO 40-meter Telescope.
+The spectral energy distribution of blazars is characterized by a low and a high-energy bump \citep[e.g.][]{Abdo2010}.
+The low-energy component is due to synchrotron radiation of charged particles gyrating about the magnetic field of the AGN, which is the primary process generating the radio continuum of jetted AGN \citep[e.g.][]{Boettcher2012}.
+The origin of the high-energy emission is less clear, as the observed spectrum can be explained by leptonic, hadronic or hybrid lepto-hadronic models \citep[e.g.][]{Murase2018,Rodrigues2019,Gao2019}.
+In leptonic models the synchrotron self-Compton process or external inverse Compton fields, while in hadronic models synchrotron emission of high-energy photons and the decay of neutral pions can lead to the enhanced $\gamma$-ray emission of blazars \citep[e.g.][]{Biermann2011,Aharonian2013}.
+Above 100 GeV, the emitted radiation is attenuated by Extragalactic Background Light \citep[e.g.][]{Gilmore2012}.